 Want to know what it’s really like to study at CODE?
 We’ll show you!

-Our students come from 43 different countries: Cambodia, Brazil, Nigeria, Italy and Canada, just to name a few.
+Our students represent 65 different nationalities.
+They come from Cambodia, Brazil, Nigeria, Italy, and Canada, just to name a few.

-For every 11 students there is one CODE teacher to guarantee individual support.
+For every 18 students, there is one CODE professor to guarantee individual support as well as many external lecturers.

-This year 18 of our students are working here at CODE, e.g. in Marketing, Intranet and Student Lifecycle.
+This year 32 of our students are working here at CODE, e.g. in Marketing, Intranet, all study programs, and Student Lifecycle.

 Being able to shape the university and be part of something new was one of the main drivers for me to make the decision to study at CODE.Lennard Schmidt